Skip to content

 6. Djed Pillar – Symbol of Strength and Stability

 The Djed Pillar represented stability in ancient Egypt.
-It was one of the ancient Egyptian symbols that got associated with different gods over time, yet its core meaning remained unchanged.
+It was one of the ancient Egyptian symbols associated with different gods over time, yet its core meaning remained unchanged.
 This pillar symbol was first associated with Ptah, the God of Creation.
-Still, later it became associated with Osiris, the God of the Underworld, becoming known as “the Backbone of Osiris”.
-Those who followed Osiris as their God believed that the spine was essential in keeping Osiris stable and standing strong.
+Still, later, it became associated with Osiris, the God of the Underworld, becoming known as “the Backbone of Osiris”.
+Those who followed Osiris as their God believed that the spine was essential in keeping Osiris stable and standing firm.

 7. The Canopic Jars – Symbol of Mummification